chirag31-10/TipCalculator/README.md

 # TipCalculator
- A website for calculating tip for a bill.
+Calculating tip for a bill using JavaScript.